Sesamoid Injury Treatment in Beverly Hills

 Diagnosis is simply achieved by the clinical examination and x-rays of the patient.
 Dr. Soomekh will listen to the patient’s complaints, symptoms, and goals.
 The examination involves a hands-on analysis of the patient’s foot and evaluating their gait.
 Digital radiographs (x-rays) of the feet will be obtained and reviewed with the patient.
 An x-ray of the good foot may be taken for comparison if a bipartite sesamoid is suspected.
 The positions of the bones and joints evaluated on the x-rays help to determine the severity of the deformity and any associated deformities.
 In some cases an MRI or in office CT scan is needed to examine if the sesamoid bone has lost its blood supply (avascular necrosis, AVN)

-How is Sesamoiditis Treated?
+How is Sesamoiditis Treated in Beverly Hills?

 Dr. Soomekh educates that early diagnosis and treatment of a sesamoid injury are the keys to successful treatment, faster recovery and painless lifestyle.